-For the convenience of readers, the independent auditors' report and the accompanying parent company only financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
+The convenience of readers, the independent auditors' report and the accompanying parent company only financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
 If there is any conflict between the English version and the original Chinese version or any difference in the interpretation of the two versions, the Chinese-language independent auditors' report and parent company only financial statements shall prevail.

-Sea Sonic Electronics Co., Ltd. Parent Company Only Balance Sheets December 31, 2022 and 2021
+Sea Sonic Electronics Co., Ltd. Parent Company Only Balance Sheets December 31, 2023 and 2022